knennigtri/aep-tag-tool/README.md

 The Import tag collection can be used one of two ways:

 * Using Postman collection runner on folders - [Learn how to use the Import Tag collection](importTagCollection.md)
-* Using Newman to run the collection folders - See [example bash script](example-venia-tag/import-venia-tag.sh)
+* Using Newman to run the collection folders - See [example import bash script](example-venia-tag/import-venia-tag.sh)

 Once you have the json responses from the original tag property, importing these values into a new organization can be done in less than 5 minutes.

 ### Export Tag collection

-The [Export Tag collection](Export Tag.postman_collection.json) can be used to extract the original Tag property from an existing organization.
+The Export tag collection can be used one of two ways:

+* Using Postman collection runner on folders - [Learn how to use the Export Tag collection](exportTagCollection.md)
+* Using Newman to run the collection folders - See [example export bash script](example-venia-tag/export-venia-tag.sh)

 Running through the requests of this collection will create responses that need to be saved to use for Importing into other organizations.
-[Learn how to use the Export Tag collection](exportTagCollection.md)
+You will end up with `1` **extensions.json**, `1` **data-elements.json**, and `n` **rulecmp-json** files where `n` is the number of rules in your property